ticky/jessicastokes.net/posts/2019-02-20-xbox-wireless-controller.md

 is_draft: true
 ---

-_**Note**: This post was originally authored on Jauary 16, 2017.
+_**Note**: This post was originally authored on January 16, 2017.
 For [utterly ridiculous technical reasons](https://github.com/ticky/jessicastokes.net/issues/4) I couldn't actually publish it at the time._

 I can recall remarking while playing hours of pass-the-pad _Sega GT 2002_ and _Jet Set Radio Future_ at my cousins' place in the mid-2000s, how comfortable and solid-feeling the original Xbox's controller (thereafter nicknamed the "Duke") felt.